gitploy-io/gitploy/docs/concepts/metrics.md

 # Metrics

 Gtiploy publishes and exposes metrics that Prometheus can consume at the standard `/metrics` endpoint.

 ## Configuration

 1\.
 Configure the server:

 ```
+GITPLOY_PROMETHEUS_ENABLED=true
 GITPLOY_PROMETHEUS_AUTH_SECRET=YOUR_SECRET
 ```